AOSSIE-Org/Agora-Web/README.md

         twitter.consumerKey=${?TWITTER_CONSUMER_KEY}
         twitter.consumerSecret=${?TWITTER_CONSUMER_SECRET}
         ```
-    4. Change the redirect URL in `ShilhouetteLocal.conf` to your localhost `localhost:9000`.
+    4. Change the redirect URL in `silhouetteLocal.conf` to your localhost `localhost:9000`.
-    5. include the `ShilhouetteLocal.conf` into the `Shilhouette.conf`.
+    5. include the `silhouetteLocal.conf` into the `silhouette.conf`.

         ```
         include "silhouetteLocal.conf"